 Evidence indicates that rural communities are disadvantaged on multiple health and health-related measures.
-The for example, in 2014 "the number of potentially excess deaths from the five leading causes [heart disease, stroke, chronic lower respiratory disease, cancer, and unintentional injury] in rural areas was higher than those in urban areas.
-The Additionally, data from 2001-2015 show nonmetropolitan/rural counties experienced higher suicide death rates (17.32) than in medium/small (14.86) or large metropolitan counties (11.92).
+To example, in Washington State, the pregnancy-related mortality ratio was higher for those living in rural areas (15 deaths per 100,000 live births) compared to those living in urban areas (11 deaths per 100,000 live births) from 2014 through 2016.
+In addition, in 2014, "the number of potentially excess deaths from the five leading causes [heart disease, stroke, chronic lower respiratory disease, cancer, and unintentional injury] in rural areas was higher than those in urban areas."
+Lastly, data from 2001-2015 show nonmetropolitan/rural counties experienced higher suicide death rates (17.32) than in medium/small (14.86) or large metropolitan counties (11.92).
+In addition, in the present the suicide death rates (17.32) than in medium/small (14.86) or large metropolitan counties (11.92).